 Chest dips are not only great for working your chest but also your shoulders, upper back and arms.
 Why?
 Because as you lower yourself down into the dip, you fight to stabilise your body which maximises the results.

-Go to the dip station and grab the bar.
-Make sure your arms are straight but your palms are facing inwards.
+How to perform: Go to the dip station and grab the bar.
+Make sure your arms are straight with your palms facing inwards.
 Slowly lower until your elbows are at right angles.
 Then drive yourself back up.
 Make sure you tuck in your core so your body stays tight.

-To progress, add reps or if you really want to add some weight such as a weighted vest.
+To progress, add reps or if you really want to, add some weight in the form of a weighted vest.

 Barbell Bench Press

 The one we all know and love, the barbell bench press.
 Essentially the same as the incline bench press, this classic chest workout sees you lying down on a flat bench, parallel to the ground.
 There’s a reason it’s so loved, the barbell bench press is perfect for achieving some serious size in your pecs.

 How to perform: Grab the barbell with a overhand grip, ensuring your wrists remain straight and your hands are set to wider than shoulder width apart.
 Keep your shoulders locked down and bring your feet close to the bench to help give you extra stability and driving force.

 Lift the bar off the rack, breathe in as you lower it down to your chest so that it is inline with your nipples.
 Then, forcing your body and feet into the floor, breathe out and push the bar up.
 Squeeze your chest when you reach the top of the movement, with your elbows locked out.

 To process with the bench press, you can either adds more weights to the bar, perform for a higher number of reps, or add in another set.